mangye16/Visible-Thermal-Person-Re-Identification/README.md

 ### 3. Hierarchical Cross-modality Metric Learning (HCML) in AAAI 18
+All the code is in the folder 'HCML/' written in Matlab.
 This demo code has been tested on Matlab 2017a.

 - a.
 Make sure the format of the extracted features is correct.
 Demo Features on [BaiduYun](https://pan.baidu.com/s/1kVaMkPx) and [GoogleDrive](https://drive.google.com/open?id=1v2-Cry-9O5ZhHySLpMbsr-BJfe6Zxhe5)